rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 167-209) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 167-209) consisted of a convolution neural network with the following layers and layer sizes: three 5x5 convolutions with maxpooling (24, 36, and 48 deep), followed by two 3x3 convolutions without maxpooling (due to smaller input image size), each 64 deep, flattened into 384 neuron layer followed by three fully connected layer of sizes 100, 50, and 10 and a final fully connected output layer of size 1 to control the steering.
+Note, that normalization happens outside the model (we experimented with Lambda layer, but found no improvement in speed).

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

-![alt text][image1]
+![Modified NVidia CNN Architecture][[modified_nvidia_cnn_architecture]]

 ####3.
 Creation of the Training Set & Training Process